Discover Betting Trends and Expert Picks for Mets vs Marlins – 9/27/2025

 Explain: This pitcher’s skill set matches up particularly well with the park he’s in today, which may lead to better-than-usual performance.

-Liam Hicks has been cold in recent games, with his seasonal exit velocity of 84.6-mph dropping to 78.8-mph over the last 7 days.
+Connor Norby has been cold of late, with his seasonal exit velocity of 87.9-mph dropping to 83.4-mph in the last two weeks.

 Explain: Hitting the ball hard increases the chances of either a home run or the ball landing in fair territory for a hit before a fielder can get to it.